Last Updated on by Karl

 That sounds pretty enticing!
 I want to know if I can improve my SEO so that I can reach more customers.
 And all I have to do is input my URL?
 That sounds like a pretty good deal to me.

-Of course, this strategy can be applied in many different ways.
+Of course, you can apply this strategy in many different ways.
 Offering people insights into what they’re doing right or wrong will work quite well.
 Alternatively, you can offer insights into something that is important to them.
-And if you’re using content marketing then there is a good chance that what you’re offering is.
+And if you're using content marketing, then there is a good chance that what you’re offering is.

 Another great idea is the Grey Goose brand.
 Rather than directly trying to sell you something, they instead offer to give you something.
 A cocktail specifically tailored to your taste.
 Of course, indirectly they’re still going to try to sell you Grey Goose.
 After all, it’s going to be part of the recipe list.

 Still, it’s far more subtle than a direct ‘buy Grey Goose’ don’t you think?